 Below: the private Torquay Dam, adjacent to properties on Pintail Drive where water was pooling on the weekend of 2-4 October 2020.

-As directed by the Panel, documents and resources of potential relevance to the panel hearing are provided below:
+An Independent Panel Hearing to consider submissions on the future of the dam was held in August 2021.
+As directed by the Panel, documents and resources of potential relevance to the panel hearing are provided below.

 - Panel Directions